 "Social media has had a major impact on how people propose.
 Years ago, if you proposed your girlfriend told your closest friends.
-Now they post on social media for millions to see," said told Refinery29.
+Now they post on social media for millions to see," she told Refinery29.

-To Lamont, the tradition is not the "biggest issue in the world," but she does believe it plays a role in perpetuating certain stereotypes we have about gender and relationships.
+To Lamont, the tradition is not the "biggest issue in the world" but she does believe it plays a role in perpetuating certain stereotypes we have about gender and relationships.